BY-LAWS

 (a) The Posse shall be governed by a board of nine (9) directors, consisting of a Captain, a Lieutenant and six (6) other directors, elected by secret ballot of the membership present at the December meeting and the immediate Past Captain who automatically becomes a director for the ensuing year.

 (b) Nominations for Captain, Lieutenant and three (3) directors shall be opened at the November meeting and closed at the December meeting.
 After nominations have been closed at the December meeting, nominees shall be voted upon by secret ballot of the membership present.
-Newly elected officers and directors to take office immediately after election.
+Newly elected officers and directors to take office at the next scheduled meeting after election.
 Term of office for Captain and Lieutenant shall be one (1) year.
-Captain is not to succeed himself.
-Term of office for the three (3) directors shall be two (2) years.
-No director shall succeed himself.
+Captain and Lieutenant may succeed themselves and is limited to a maximum of two (2) consecutive years in office.
+Term of office for the three

 At the December meeting first following the adoption of this section, six (6) directors shall be elected.
 The three (3) receiving the most votes shall serve for a period of two (2) years, and the other three (3) shall serve for a period of one (1) year.